vtex-soft/texsupport.IOS-Book-Article/README.md

 The following files are given in the repository (or directly in `.zip` archive):

-- `IOS-Book-Article.cls` - LaTeX style file designed for *IOS Press* book articles.
+- `IOS-Book-Article.cls`&mdash;LaTeX style file designed for *IOS Press* book articles.
 Please do not change them.
 These files are already loaded in the respective template files;
-- `IOS-Book-Article.tmpl` - the main template file should be used for article preparation;
+- `IOS-Book-Article.tmpl`&mdash;the main template file should be used for article preparation;
-- `ios-book-article_LaTeX_Instructions.pdf` - instructions for the preparation of a
-camera-ready paper in LaTeX.
-This document contains useful information regarding the structure of your document, proper tagging style, layout features, etc;
+- `ios-book-article_LaTeX_Instructions.pdf`&mdash;instructions for the preparation of a camera-ready paper in LaTeX.
+This document contains useful information regarding the structure of your document, proper tagging style, layout features, etc.;
-- `ios-book-article.pdf` - example of the prepared article;
+- `ios-book-article.pdf`&mdash;example of the prepared article;
-- `ios-book-article.tex` - source file of the example.
+- `ios-book-article.tex`&mdash;source file of the example;
+- `vancouver.bst`&mdash;BibTeX related file.
+If your bibliography is structured in the BibTeX format, loading your *.bib file and the provided  BibTeX style vancouver.bst allows you to get the final format of the bibliography.
+Please note that the bibtex program should be used to generate the *.bbl file.

 ## Setup